 Cost of revenue generally includes costs associated with commercial production and customer development arrangements.
 Cost of revenue increased to \$7,057,707 in 2006, compared to \$5,827,719 in 2005.
 The increase in cost of revenue was generally attributed to increased revenue volume and increases in commodity metals pricing and was partially offset by the Company's continued efficiencies in reducing its remaining variable manufacturing costs on nanomaterials.
 Improvements to gross margins were primarily due to increased revenue volume, favorable product mix and the completion of a series of process improvements that increased PVS reactor output by 38% in conjunction with a re-engineering program that had reduced the expected operational labor cost by 24% on high volume PVS-produced nanomaterials in 2005.
 These gains were somewhat offset by increases in commodity metal prices, a major component of the Company's raw material costs.
-Nanophase expects to continue new nanomaterial development, primarily using its NanoArc[TM] synthesis and dispersion technologies, for targeted applications and new markets in 2007.
+Nanophase expects to continue new nanomaterial development, primarily using its NanoArc® synthesis and dispersion technologies, for targeted applications and new markets in 2007.
 At current revenue levels the Company has generated a positive gross margin.
 The Company's margins have been somewhat impeded by not having enough revenue to absorb the manufacturing overhead that is required to work with current customers and the new ones the Company expects to have.
 Management believes that the current fixed manufacturing cost structure is sufficient to support significantly higher levels of production and resultant product revenue.
 The extent to which the Company's margins continue to grow, as a percentage of total revenue, will be dependent upon revenue mix, revenue volume, the Company's ability to continue to cut costs and the Company's ability to pass market raw materials increases on to its customers.
 As product revenue volume increases, this will result in more of the Company's fixed manufacturing costs being absorbed, leading to increased margins.
-The Company expects to continue reducing its variable product manufacturing costs in 2007, with potential offsetting increases in the commodity metals markets but may or may not continue to see gross margin growth in 2007, dependent upon the factors discussed above.

-Research and development expense, which includes all expenses relating to the technology and advanced engineering groups, primarily consists of costs associated with the Company's development or acquisition of new product applications and coating formulations and the cost of enhancing the Company's manufacturing processes.
+Research and development expense, which includes all expenses relating to the technology and advanced engineering groups, primarily consists of costs associated with the Company's development or acquisition of new product applications and coating formulations and the cost of enhancing the

+Company's manufacturing processes.
 The May 2005 development of BASF's new sunscreen was an example of this work.
 In another example, the Company has been and continues to be engaged in research to enhance its ability to disperse its material in a variety of organic and inorganic media for use as coatings and polishing materials.
 Much of this work has led to several new products and additional potential new products for use by Altana.
 Now that the Company has demonstrated the capability to produce pilot quantities of mixed-metal oxides in a single crystal phase, the Company does not expect development of further variations on these materials to present material technological challenges.
 Many of these materials exhibit performance characteristics that can enable them to serve in various catalytic applications.
 This development has been driven largely by customer demand.
-Management is now working on several related commercial applications.
-The Company expects that this technique should not be difficult to scale to large quantity commercial volumes once application viability and firm demand are established.